bhavanivamshee/animalcrossing_wishlist/README.md

 5. Run `shotgun` to run the app locally at `http://localhost:9393/`.

 ## License
-Veggie Tracker is available as open source under the terms of the [MIT License](https://github.com/bhavanivamshee/animalcrossing_wishlist/blob/master/LICENSE.md)
+Animal Crossing Wishlist is available as open source under the terms of the [MIT License](https://github.com/bhavanivamshee/animalcrossing_wishlist/blob/master/LICENSE.md)